 Is it useful to critique any person’s or ministry’s method of evangelism?
 For one thing, there are not enough people calling on others to follow Christ.
-Should I attempt to cripple their efforts in the slightest way, even for the few who might listen to me?
+Should I attempt to cripple anyone’s efforts in the slightest way, even for the few who might listen to me?
 I hope I will not.
 I would rather think that I’m improving our evangelism.
 And it does need improving.

 Since I have, in the past, made much use of John 1:12 with what I consider a wrong interpretation of it, I think I have the right to speak openly about how I see it now.
 I have watched as scores of people have responded positively to my wrong use of this verse over several years of my earlier ministry.
 There is something haunting about that.
 I asked them to do what I assumed this verse was calling for, and they did it.
 In earlier days, one motivation for abandoning this concept had to do with observing that so many of my converts coming through the wrong use of John 1:12 appeared to be false converts.
-I could not live comfortably with that.
+Several changes occurred when I decided I could not live comfortably with that.

 I hope you understand me when I say that I also “miss” this verse as a mainstay evangelistic tool.
 The old way was easier, produced what appeared to be more instant results, received the approbation of almost all my friends, and called forth many colorful illustrations to support it.
 As soon as I understood the verse in another light, I lost my main conceptual weapon.
-It took some time to work out how I was going to present the gospel from then on.
+It took some time to work out how I was going to present a response to the gospel from then on.

 A Look at the Verse in Context